vicendominguez/nginx-zabbix-template/README.md

 Apply this new template to your Wowza servers.

-You don't need to modify the template if you are using the standard port to access to the Wowza URL (port 8086).
+You don't need to modify the template if you are using the standard port to access to the NGINX (port 80).

 Environment
 -----------